-Groundwater provides 95% of the water used in the Salinas Valley, supporting families, communities and a world-class agricultural economy.
+Over 95% of water used within the Salinas Valley is sourced from managed groundwater resources, supporting families, communities and a world-class agricultural economy.
 But decades of heavy pumping have lowered groundwater levels and allowed seawater from Monterey Bay to move inland, threatening wells, crops and drinking water.
 A “no project” scenario shows conditions worsening by 2040.

-To address this challenge, the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA) completed a feasibility study of the Brackish Groundwater Restoration Project (BGRP).
+To address this challenge, the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA) is conducting an evaluation of a Brackish Groundwater Restoration Project (BGRP).
 The project combines coastal extraction wells with advanced water treatment to both stop seawater intrusion and create a new, reliable water supply.

 Brackish Groundwater Restoration diagram